Benj-Qu/Benj-Qu/README.md

 I'm currently working on my Bachelor's degree in Electrical and Computer Engineering at Shanghai Jiao Tong University (~ March 2024).
 I've completed another Bachelor's degree in Computer Science at University of Michigan (March 2023)!

- - 🔭 Currently actively seeking for job: Back-end Engineer/ Software Engineer (C++).
+ - 🔭 Actively seeking for job: Back-end Engineer/ Software Engineer (C++).
- - 🌱 Currently learning database and design pattern.
+ - 🌱 Learning database and design pattern.
- - 🤔 Currently reviewing operating system, computer network, and data structure.
+ - 🤔 Reviewing operating system, computer network, and data structure.

 <!--
 **Benj-Qu/Benj-Qu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.